-A comforting hot bowl of buckwheat porridge is just the thing to stave off the morning chill until Spring is officially sprung!
+A comforting hot bowl of buckwheat porridge with pear is just the thing to stave off the morning chill of Fall!

 I can’t believe I’m posting a buckwheat porridge recipe.
 Porridge dredges up all sorts of childhood memories.
 I was never a fan of ‘Cream of Wheat’ growing up and mom could never convince me otherwise.
 Buckwheat porridge, on the other hand?
 These days, I could eat this for breakfast every day (I actually crave it)!

 Creamy, slightly nutty (like me) and spiced with warm cinnamon, I’d venture to say it’s like a deconstructed cinnamon bun.
 But without the guilt or health ramifications.

 Kasha is buckwheat groats that have been roasted and that’s what we’re using for this recipe.
 Be sure to buy the coarsest grain, not fine, as shown below.

 Kasha is a great source of fibre and compared to rice, wheat or corn, buckwheat contains higher levels of zinc, copper, and manganese.
 Kasha also contains antioxidants and can contribute to the reduction of cholesterol.
 The added bonus for us is that it’s also gluten free.
 Despite the name, there’s no ‘wheat’ or gluten in buckwheat!